Select Page

 This study in the Journal of Mammalogy shows that chipmunks are familiar with woodchucks’ warning calls.
 They can understand the message being passed across and respond to them accordingly.

 Chipmunks eavesdrop on the alarm calls of woodchucks and have even learned their meaning.
+In this case, they respond similarly if the message comes from a fellow chipmunk.

 Woodchucks can also recognize the alarm calls made by chipmunks.
 However, they don’t seem to be as responsive to them.
 This may be because woodchucks are larger than chipmunks.
 Therefore, they are less vigilant when it comes to predators.